tomasantunes/pmc/README.md

 You can setup the tasks and when the time comes you check if it's necessary to do the task and if it isn't you place the checkmark anyway.

 List folders will just display a list of items.

+Daily To-Dos are another type of folder where you can define tasks for a specific date, mark them as done and if you switch to Eisenhower mode you can organize your daily tasks according to the eisenhower categories by dragging and dropping them.

 ### Github tasks